sseemayer/qstat-pretty/README.md

   * Table automatically grows with the size of the columns
   * Minimalistic tables
   * Can query local and remote grid status using SSH
-  * Will auto-detect and parse Torque Resource Manager (defaults to original GridEngine parser)
+  * Will auto-detect and parse Torque Resource Manager `qstat` (defaults to original GridEngine parser)

 ## Getting started